gerr135/ada_composition/separation/Readme.md

 So, instead, we will do some trivial manipulation that does not really require optimization.
 But we will mimick the more complex situation nonetheless by requiring derived optimized algorithmic interface to have access to additional data.

+One note on inheritance/overridability of the code.
+As interfaces in Ada can only have abstract or null primitives, all the common algorithmic code is done in class-wide methods.
+However these are just "regular procedures" for all intents and purposes.
+They cannot be inherited or overridden.
+It is, however, often useful to have the possibility to have that code a part of common interface - to use it in a uniform way or to be able to override the action.
+This demo illustrates how this can be achieved with minor amount of glue code (lower parts of the modules, dealing with Unrelated_Interface/Type).

 ## Dependencies